nihart1207/CS410_FluxMarine/README.md

 Project Overview - To develop a web or mobile application that allows a startup to track inventory levels, monitor stock movements, and automatically reorder items when they fall below a certain threshold.
 The system will also include barcode scanning, product information, and stock alerts functionality.

 Requirements
-Database - To store information about the stock.
-User Interface - To enter and update product information.
-Dashboard - To view inventory details, track stock information and send stock alerts.(Use Themesforest.net for reference) Automatic reordering system - To reorder items when they fall below threshold.
-Barcode Scanner - To scan the codes for items and retrieve information as necessary.
-Secure User authentication system - To ensure that only authorized people can access the system data.
+Database - To store information about the stock. // User Interface - To enter and update product information. // Dashboard - To view inventory details, track stock information and send stock alerts.(Use Themesforest.net for reference)// Automatic reordering system - To reorder items when they fall below threshold.// Barcode Scanner - To scan the codes for items and retrieve information as necessary.// Secure User authentication system - To ensure that only authorized people can access the system data.//